SamsShow/ShadowNox/CONTRIBUTING.md

-# Contributing to Shadow Economy
+# Contributing to Shadow Nox

-Thank you for your interest in contributing to Shadow Economy!
+Thank you for your interest in contributing to Shadow Nox!

 ## Development Guidelines